w3c-fedid/FedCM/delegation_oriented_api.md

 ### RP Backend Verification

-Normally RP verifies the JWT on its backed by checking its signature against IDP public key.
-However the new proposed Certified JWT contains in its header a bowser generated public key which is certified by IDP.
-So the verification process first validates the included public key with the IDP public key and then verifies the token using this public key.
+Normally RP verifies the JWT on its backend by checking its signature against the IDP public key.
+However the new proposed Certified JWT contains, in its header, a bowser generated public key which is certified by IDP.
+So the verification process first verifies the included public key with the IDP public key and then verifies the token using this public key.

 Strawman proposal for Certified JWT token: